patrickbwarren/qgis3-survex-import/README.md

 CS +init=epsg:7405 +no_defs
 ```
 It is this CS proj4 string in the .3d file
-that the input filter uses to specify the CRS:
+that the input filter uses to identify the CRS:
 if the string contains an EPSG number then the input filter uses that
 to fix the CRS; otherwise a CRS is created using the proj4 string directly.